marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 ## What I Like About WordPress

 There are a **plethora** of hosting providers, themes, & plugins.
 Which is also WordPress' dark-side.
-For example, if I need a homepage hero *slider*, there are many to choose from.
+For example, if I need a homepage hero *slider*, there are many out there to choose from.
 If I need an image *gallery* or a *modal popup*, they are almost always built into a premium theme.
-Easy.
 I don't need to go into any code to get these widgets up and running fast.

-A lot of the widgets and plugins are well designed and sexy.
+A lot of available *widgets* and plugins are well designed and *sexy*.
 Many are free, *freemium*, or donation-based.

 Having these *conveniences* can also be a *curse*.
-See below.
+More on that soon.

 Having a bunch of hosting provider options is a *big* benefit.
-WordPress is a popular website/web CMS platform.
+WordPress is a popular website/web CMS (content management system) platform.
 Therefore, there is no shortage of finding skilled professional to support a WordPress site.

-If you have the time, skills, and budget you can have a fast WordPress site that Google PageSpeed loves.
+If you have the time, skills, and budget you can have a fast WordPress site that Google *PageSpeed* loves.
 I'll have to say, achieving this takes near-heroic efforts.

 ## What I Don't Like About WordPress